ric9176/rapid-ui-dev-workshop/README.md

 3. Implement the colors you have created in `theme.ts` in the styled components to style your card component.

 Bonus: Import the brand colors from legacy-styles, add them to your theme and use them also.

 Extra bonus: Get TS working for your new theme.
 Bear in mind you may have ignore it complaining about other files in the project due to multiple theme files ;-)

+Have a look at a [theme specification](https://styled-system.com/theme-specification).
+How would go about structuring your theme?

 ## Styled System Exercise